abbiewade/abbiewade.github.io/smartalarmclock.md

 ![AlaMode Board](/img/alamode.jpg)

 The best thing about this board though is that it has an inbuilt real time clock, which the Raspberry Pi doesn't have, and as you have seen, a normal Arduino doesn't have either.
 Like all electronics, the Alamode also has a datasheet which you can find [here](http://wyolum.com/docs/Alamode/AlaMode_V1datasheet.pdf).

+### Converting our Simple Clock to the Raspberry Pi

+To start this ball rolling, we first need to get the Raspberry Pi and AlaMode board speaking to each other.
+Wyolum, the creaters of the AlaMode, have a good [Getting Started](http://wyolum.com/projects/alamode/alamode-getting-started/) introduction of how to set up the AlaMode board on the Raspberry Pi.
+It is easy to follow and successfully sets up the board in one attempt.

+**Exercise 13:** Follow the AlaMode tutorial to set up the board, and run the Blink Example from Arduino to test that it is working.

 ### Connecting our Simple Clock to the Raspberry Pi